June 19, 2026: Buyers Gain Leverage in a More Balanced MD & DC Housing Market

 Gaithersburg

-Increasing inventory is giving buyers more options than last year.
+Increased inventory provides buyers with more options compared to last year.

 Silver Spring